pengutronix/umpf/doc/tips.rst

   * ba0390a910e7 ARM: imx6q: provide documentation for new fsl,pmic-stby-poweroff property
   * c63ee2939dc1 (tag: v4.19.85) Linux 4.19.85

-This way you are independent of future updates of the ``v4.19/topic/imx-poweroff`` topic branch.
+This way renewed umpfs are independent of future updates of the ``v4.19/topic/imx-poweroff`` topic branch.